Australia PM Morrison loses control of WeChat Chinese account as election looms

 By Kirsty Needham

-SYDNEY, Jan 24 (Reuters) - Australia's Prime Minister Scott Morrison's Liberal Party lost access to his official WeChat social media account months ago, politicians said on Monday, issuing claims of censorship, while the still-active account being run by an unidentified controller now promotes Chinese life in Australia.
+SYDNEY, Jan 24 (Reuters) - Australia's Prime Minister Scott Morrison's Liberal Party lost access to his official WeChat social media account months ago, politicians said on Monday, issuing claims of censorship, while the still-active account being run by a new Chinese controller now promotes Chinese life in Australia.

 Amid growing diplomatic tensions with China, Australia's two major political parties have used the social media platform, owned by Chinese tech giant Tencent Holdings Ltd 0700.HK, to communicate with Australian voters of Chinese ethnicity in tightly fought electorates since 2019.